Backpacking China Itinerary: One Month in China

 You’d be daft not to visit China without a Lonely Planet guidebook and phrasebook (that was me, umm…).
 Other things I wouldn’t forget for China would be my water to go bottle, collapsible tupperware (perfect to store delicious leftover Chinese food in!), my kindle (there’s a lot of long bus rides), a rain mac (it can rain at any time of year!), a good first aid kit, a bumbag to keep all of my valuables in and a good smartphone to download some useful apps for China.

-Note: this includes every place that I visited in the country except for Liaoyuan, a non-touristy city in China.
+Note: this one month in China itinerary includes every place that I visited in the country except for Liaoyuan, a non-touristy city in China.
 I spent a week here visiting family.
 I loved visiting and would recommend that anyone add a trip to a non-touristy city to their China itinerary, but because this post discusses the highlights, I haven’t included it.
 But read this post to learn about why I think everyone should visit a non touristy city in China!

 Day 1: Beijing

 Start your China trip in its lively and chaotic capital.
 Beijing is perfect for China first timers because it has all the conveniences of any large city but is still bursting with culture and history.
 From Beijing airport, you can take a metro all the way to the city centre, where a lot of hostels and hotels are located.

 For the sake of this one month in China itinerary I’m recommending you spend three days in Beijing to see the highlights – but you could easily spend much longer.
 If you want to take your time to soak in the Chinese capital, 5 days in Beijing is perfect – if you want to take a more leisurely pace (which is a bit of an oxymoron in Beijing, but we’ll go with it), you could spend over a week here.